-Perhaps the biggest benefit of obtaining the Chinese permanent residence status for foreigners is the elimination of the cumbersome visa application procedures.
-With permanent presidency, the foreigner is allowed to live and work in China without any restriction – they do not need to apply for other residence and work permits, nor do they need additional visas to enter and exit China.
+Perhaps the biggest benefit of obtaining Chinese permanent residence status for foreigners is the elimination of the cumbersome visa application procedures.
+With a permanent residency, a foreigner is allowed to live and work in China without any restriction – they do not need to apply for other residence and work permits, nor do they need additional visas to enter and exit China.

-Although all foreigners working in China can participate in social insurances, permanent residence ID card holders enjoy more convenience in going through the formalities of transferring, continuing, or terminating their social insurances by presenting their green card.
+Although all foreigners working in China can participate in social insurance, permanent residence ID card holders enjoy more convenience in going through the formalities of transferring, continuing, or terminating their social insurance by presenting their green card.

 Further, the permanent resident ID card, which is now machine-readable, can also be used in various aspects of the foreigner’s life in China, for example, in relevant boarding procedures in the case of domestic flights, purchasing train tickets of domestic trains, and handling check-in procedure at domestic hotels.
-The card can be used as valid identity document to apply for the driver’s license and registering motor vehicles and handle banking, insurance, securities, foreign exchange, and other financial business in accordance with regulations.
+The card can be used as a valid identity document to apply for a driver’s license and register motor vehicles and handle banking, insurance, securities, foreign exchange, and other financial business in accordance with regulations.